arilamstein/immigration_enforcement/DEVELOPER.md

 ## Linting

-This repo has a workflow enabled that runs `black`, `flake8` and `ruff` on each PR.
+This repo has a workflow enabled that runs `black`, `flake8`, `ruff` and `mypy` on each PR.
 If you are making a PR to this repo, please run the following commands prior to making a PR:

 ```
 uv run black .
 uv run flake8 ./*.py
 uv run ruff check .
+uv run mypy .
 ```